-Speak to your doctor if the abdominal pain refuses to let go and increases in severity or if you have fever.
+Speak to your doctor if the abdominal pain refuses to let go and increases in severity or if you have a fever.

-What Kind Of Anaesthesia Is Used?
+1. What Kind of Anaesthesia Is Used?

 For spinal anaesthesia, the specialist will inject your lower back with the medicine.
 This will cause the portion from below the rib cage to become numb and immune to pain.
 You may still feel some movement and pressure during the actual procedure.

-Are There Any Alternatives for Postpartum Sterilization?
+2. Are There Any Alternatives to Postpartum Sterilization?

 It is necessary to consider a few alternatives before opting for this procedure.
-The alternatives include condoms, vasectomy, birth control pills and intra-uterine devices.
+The alternatives include condoms, vasectomy, birth control pills and intrauterine devices.
 Speak to your doctor about your needs before making a selection.